RedisLabs/redislabs-docs/content/connect/install.md

 1. Use Redis Data Integration CLI to create a new Redis Data Integration instance on your Redis Enterprise cluster:

     ``` console
-    redis-connect create
+    redis-di create
     ```

-    This creates a database named `redis-connect` in your cluster
+    This creates a database named `redis-di` in your cluster

     Your user account needs permission to create databases and to register RedisGears recipes

 1. Use the `scaffold` command to create the configuration files for your Redis Data Integration instance

     ``` console
-    redis-connect scaffold <PROJECT_NAME>
+    redis-di scaffold <PROJECT_NAME>
     ```

     This creates a directory in the current location; this directory contains the following files: